AWM52 1/11/18/5 - Headquarters London Victory March Contingent, 1946, part 4, Summary of events and correspondence - Part 6

 rigidly controlled by the ships authorities, and played

-according to rules laid down as to proceedure,prices, profits,
+according to rules laid down as to proceedure, prices, profits,

-organizers etc., This ofcourse prevents any exploitation
+organisers etc., This of course prevents any exploitation

 Tickets cost 6d apiece.

-Meals The meals in all messes have been really excellent.
+The meals in all messes have been really excellent.
 All

 service carreer.
 Messing in O.R's messes is run on the